osrf/gazebo_user_guide/src/modifying_developer.md

 This page details how developers should go about creating, and contributing code to Gazebo.

-### Reduce Code Duplication
+## Reduce Code Duplication

-Check to make sure someone else is not currently working on the same feature, before embarking on a project to add something to Gazebo.
-Simply send a quick email to the Gazebo mailing list expressing your interest and idea.
+Before embarking on a project to add a new feature to Gazebo, make sure no one else is doing the same thing.
+Send a quick email to the Gazebo mailing list expressing your interest and idea.
 Someone will get back to you shortly about your idea.

-### Writing your Code
+## Writing your Code

+When writing your code, make sure you abide by our [style guide](modifying__style.html).

-### Write Tests
+### Compile Time Tests

-All code should have a corresponding unit test.
-Gazebo uses [http://code.google.com/p/googletest/ | GTest] for unit testing.
-All regression test should be placed in `<gazebo_sources>/test/regresssion/`.

-Before creating a new regressions test file, check the current test files.
-If one closely matches the topic of your new code, simply add a new test function to the file.
-Otherwise, create a new test file, and write your test.

-### Code Check

-Code pushed into the Gazebo repository should pass a few simple tests.
-It is also helpful if patches submitted through bitbucket pass these tests.
-Passing these tests is defined as generating no error or warning messages for each of the following tests.
+Gazebo uses a strict set of warning flags during compile.
+All code must produce no warnings or errors during compile.

-#### Regression Tests
+### Static Tests

-In your Gazebo build directory run `make test`:
-        make test

-All the tests should pass.
-If they do not, you can run and debug the tests individually.
-For example, to run the transport test from your build directory:

-        ./test/regression/transport

-#### Static Code Check

 Static code checking analyzes your code for bugs, such as potential memory leaks, and style.
 The Gazebo static code checker uses cppcheck, and a modified cpplint.
 You'll need to install cppcheck on your system.
 Ubuntu users can install via: